OktaEdu/es-delivery-platform/lab-guide/module3.md

     a.
 In the upper right corner of this pane, to the right of the Package Source list, click on the `gear icon`.

-       - In the next dialog, click on the `green plus button` to define a new repository.

-       - In the `Name` field, enter `Nuget.org`

-       -  In the `Source` field, enter: https://api.nuget.org/v3/index.json

-       - Click `OK`.

     b.
-Change the Package Source to `Nuget.org`.
+Change the Package Source to `NuGet Package Source` if it's not already selected.

     c.
 In the top left pane, change the tab from `Installed` to `Browse`.